braceio/tags/README.md

 > The simplest static site generator

-Brace Tags is a command line static site generator focused on simplicity.
-It's provides a minimal template language with just two tags: `include` and `is`.
+Brace Tags is a static site generator focused on simplicity.
+It provides a minimal template language with just two tags: `include` and `is`.

 Brace Tags solves the problem of having duplicated HTML in several web pages.
 It lets you create reusable HTML snippets, or "partials", that you can include into